sib-swiss/unix-first-steps-training/README.md

-# First steps with UNIX course
+# First steps with Linux / UNIX and the Bash shell

-Welcome to the home page of the **First steps with UNIX** SIB course.
+Welcome to the home page of the
+**First steps with Linux / UNIX and the Bash shell** SIB course.

 <br>

-## Course material and setup
+## Course material and environment setup :hatching_chick:

 ### Course material